 The School Improvement Council (SIC) is an organization composed of teachers, parents, administrators, and other citizens elected and/or appointed by the principal.
-These council members work as a team to assist the school principal in determining the present and future needs of our school.
+These council members work as a team to help the school principal determine our school's present and future needs.
 To obtain more information about our SIC, please follow this link.